willpratt78/Solar-Calander/README.md

 ## Setup/Installation Requirements

 * Navigate to Repository and clone repo
-* open in VSC git gitbash
+* open in VSC with gitbash
+* In VSC terminal run npm install
+* In VSC terminal run npm test to see test made
+* In VSC terminal run npm run build
+* In VSC terminal run npm run start

 ## Known Bugs